 The town of Greytown and surrounding areas is supplied from the Greytown WTP.
 The current design capacity of the WTP is 6 Ml/day.
 The plant is operating at capacity and treatment regularly exceeds design capacity.
-Plans to upgrade the plant are in place, however, there is no programme to upgrade due to a lack of funds.
+A significant portion of the plant has been upgraded, however, the project has stalled due to a lack of funds.